rihemebh/Devops-and-Testing/Auth_APP/README.md

 # Unit Testing

-We will create some tested on the backend modules (UserModule and AuthModule)
+We will create some tests on the backend modules (UserModule)

 1. Create mock services